 As a homeowner, you must understand the value of finding the right contractor for your home renovation project.
-You’ve likely spent hours asking friends and neighbours for recommendations and researching contractors online.
+You’ve likely spent hours asking friends and neighbors for recommendations and researching contractors online.
 Perhaps you browsed through several portfolios and interviewed several candidates.
 You’re excited for your renovation work to begin, and you want to find a contractor who shares your enthusiasm.

 Once you choose a contractor, your work should be done, right?
 Think again.
 Communication is key when it comes to contractors completing your renovation project properly and on time.

 There are certain things you should and shouldn’t do when dealing with contractors.
 We spoke to Jenna Cunningham, a Maryland real estate agent and seasoned home flipper, to get her advice on how to work with contractors.
-If you’ve already hired your contractor, but they haven’t started the job yet, here is some advice to ensure your relationship is set up for success.
+If you’ve already hired your contractor, but they haven’t started the job yet, here is some advice to ensure your contractor relationship is set up for success.

 1. Discuss timeline and billing expectations upfront

 Jenna’s biggest disagreements with her clients are fights about differing expectations surrounding timelines.
 A homeowner thinks it will be done much earlier than the contractor, and problems ensue.
 Jenna suggests that homeowners “be upfront.
 Everyone wants to meet expectations.
 But if your contractor doesn’t know yours, they can’t.”

 Jenna reminds her clients that it’s hard to find good contractors; once you find one, you’ll probably want to use them again.
 That’s why it’s important to maintain a great working relationship.
 You won’t want to begin the long contractor search again if you don’t have to.